- What is Lion’s Mane Mushroom?

 All of the varieties I’ve ever seen look like cauliflower, not to be confused with “cauliflower mushroom,” which is different species of mushroom altogether.

 Asian cultures have been using lion's mane—called “hou tou gu” in Chinese and “yamabushitake” in Japanese— for its health benefits as both a medicinal mushroom and a culinary mushroom for thousands of years.
 As growing scientific research shows their health benefits, the mushroom has become increasingly recognized around the world.
-Health and wellness circles make use of lion’s mane mushrooms as supplements in the form of powders and tinctures with concentrated extracts of the mushroom, similar to medicinal mushrooms like chaga, cordyceps and reishi.
+Health and wellness circles make use of lion’s mane mushrooms as supplements in the form of pills, powders and tinctures with concentrated extracts of the mushroom, similar to medicinal mushrooms like chaga, cordyceps and reishi.

 Quick side note that may or may not be a bonus: Lion’s mane mushrooms do not and cannot get you high as they do not contain psilocybin, the psychotropic compound in “magic mushrooms” that causes hallucination.